-For more information on the Regulation S-X request for comment, read PwC’s In brief.
+For more information on the new guidance, read PwC’s In brief.